hotwebmatter/Waze2db/README.md

 However, the Node.js app was only a demo.
 Due to the time constraints of the Hackathon, we polled the Waze data using `curl` and saved the JSON in a text file, which is what we used to create the demo map.

 What we needed was a way to automate the data collection and create a persistent data store, which could be exposed to the web via a RESTful API.

+# August 2016: CS50 Mashup
+In August of 2016, I created the missing piece of the puzzle as part of my final project for LaunchCode's CS50x course at the University of Rhode Island.

+There are two pieces to my implementation, which I will publish separately:

+* `waze2db.php` is an automated data collector which polls the Waze GeoJSON feed every two minutes via `cron`.
+* There is also a front-end visualization using the Google Maps API, which you can see in action [here](http://pvdpotholedb.hotwebmatter.com/map.html).
+I plan to publish this component separately in September.